Government and Association Representation

 BJE also convenes a consortium of its affiliated schools within the Los Angeles Unified School District to benefit from federal funds made available through Elementary and Secondary Education Act (formerly No Child Left Behind).
 In addition, BJE consults with schools outside of LAUSD to support their efforts in accessing federal funds.

-ESEA was re-authorized by Congress as the Every Student Succeeds Act (ESSA) and will go into effect in 2017-18.
+ESEA was re-authorized by Congress as the Every Student Succeeds Act (ESSA) and went into effect in 2017-18.
 It is anticipated that this new Act will result in even more federal funding for private school students both within and outside of LAUSD.
 BJE plays a critical role in helping schools understand the regulations and access those services.